Haywards Heath to Balcombe via Ardingly Walk

 • Head south-east on the B2028 for 200m, then turn right to rejoin the HWLT (in the other direction).
 Head south across several fields, then turn right at a path crossing.
 Go through Standgrove Wood and across College Road into Ardingly College.
 Follow the public bridleway through the school grounds.
 Keep right at a junction onto a footpath going past Great Saucelands, then turn left to come out onto a green space.
 Turn right (leaving the HWLT) and go up to the dam wall of Ardingly Reservoir.

-3. Turn left and follow the lane downhill, then round to the left where it crosses over an arm of the reservoir.
+3. Turn left and follow the lane downhill, then round to the left where it goes between an old mill pond and the head of the reservoir.
 Shortly after the lane passes Balcombe Mill and curves to the right, there is a footpath signpost on the left.

 • For the suggested route continue along Mill Lane, then take a footpath on the right to a corner of Balcombe Lake.
 Follow the footpath through a wood to the west of the lake and turn left at a path T-junction to go uphill into Balcombe village.